tarantool/doc/doc/1.10/reference/reference_rock/vshard/index.rst

 .. function:: vshard.storage.bucket_force_create(first_bucket_id, count)

     Force creation of the buckets (single or multiple) on the current replica set.
-Use only for manual emergency recovery or initial bootstrap.
+Use only for manual emergency recovery or for initial bootstrap.

     :param first_bucket_id: an identifier of the first bucket in a range
-    :param count: a number of buckets to insert (1 by default)
+    :param count: the number of buckets to insert (default = 1)

 .. _storage_api-bucket_force_drop: